kontena/kontena/docs/using-kontena/stacks.md

 Install and deploy the stack using the versioned YAML file from the stack registry.

+#### `kontena stack install --name wordpress-green --deploy --values-from production.yml terom/wordpress:4.6.1+mariadb5.`

+Install and deploy the stack using the versioned YAML file from the stack registry, read variable values from 'production.yml'.

 #### `kontena stack remove wordpress-red`

 Removes the installed stack and associated services, including any deployed containers.